 The Master of Education in Special Education program prepares graduates for work in one of three areas: early childhood, adapted curriculum or general education.
 Applicants who do not already hold a teaching license must meet both licensure and degree requirements prior to the awarding of the Master of Education degree unless exempted as a professional from another discipline.
-Students should plan carefully with their adviser to ensure that the appropriate courses and experiences are completed.
-Successful completion of the degree program leads to endorsement in early childhood special education, special education-general education.
+Teacher candidates should plan carefully with their adviser to ensure that the appropriate courses and experiences are completed.
+Successful completion of the degree program leads to endorsement in early childhood special education, severe disabilities or special education-general education.
 This program is available in an online format.

 The Master of Education in Special Education program with an early childhood concentration is a sequentially planned series of courses and clinical experiences designed to prepare individuals to work with young children, from birth through age 5, with developmental disabilities and their families.
-The courses are delivered using a hybrid of online and face-to-face formats.
+The courses are delivered using a blend of online and face-to-face formats.
 The program is learner-centered, innovative, interactive and collaborative.
 Through online discussions and face-to-face meetings with faculty members, community partners, student peers and program graduates, the ECSE teacher candidates have multiple opportunities to engage in interactive, proactive and dynamic dialogues.

-Successful completion of the degree program qualifies students for teacher licensure with endorsement in early childhood special education by the Virginia Department of Education and initial early intervention certification.
+Successful completion of the degree program qualifies candidates for teacher licensure with endorsement in early childhood special education by the Virginia Department of Education and initial early intervention certification.
 Candidates are prepared to intervene with infants and young children representing a wide range of abilities, including those at risk for developmental delays.
-As a result of training, students will be prepared to serve children and families in diverse and high-need communities in a variety of early intervention roles.
+As a result of training, candidates will be prepared to serve children and families in diverse and high-need communities in a variety of early intervention roles.
 The program can be completed in five semesters of full-time study or six semesters of part-time study.

-In addition to course work, candidates will create an electronic portfolio that will showcase their knowledge, skills and dispositions in the special education early childhood curriculum.
+In addition to course work, candidates create an electronic portfolio to showcase their knowledge, skills and dispositions in the special education early childhood curriculum.

 Student learning outcomes